 The EHR Incentive Programs spur physicians to achieve 'Meaningful Use' of EHR technology by applying EHR functionality to meet goals designed to improve quality and efficiency.
 The programs are designed to accelerate and reward health IT adoption.
 In Stage 1, physicians are challenged to take the first steps on this roadmap by adopting certified EHR (CEHRT) and demonstrating use of basic functionality to capture patient data.

-The proposed criteria for Meaningful Use Stage 2 raise the bar higher and go further to support these overarching goals with tactical CEHRT use for moving data interoperability and reporting data to CMS, the states and/or registries.
-In the proposal, several Stage 1 menu measures evolve to become core measures, thresholds and scopes are increased, new measures are added and some measures are consolidated into a single comprehensive task.
+The criteria for Meaningful Use Stage 2 raise the bar higher and go further to support these overarching goals with tactical CEHRT use for moving data interoperability and reporting data to CMS, the states and/or registries.
+In Stage 2, several Stage 1 menu measures evolve to become core measures, thresholds and scopes are increased, new measures are added and some measures are consolidated into a single comprehensive task.
 Because of the focus on moving data interoperably, Stage 2 Meaningful Use has been termed the "Infrastructure Wave."
-For instance, data exchange is ramped up from a mere test to a requirement that summary of care records must be transmitted to unaffiliated organizations using different certified EHR vendors for least 10% of all referrals or transitions of care.
+For instance, data exchange is ramped up from a mere test to a requirement that summary of care records must be transmitted to unaffiliated organizations using different certified EHR vendors for least 10 percent of all referrals or transitions of care.
 The Stage 2 proposal also establishes single transport standards for communicating information in certain transactions, such as care summaries, which supports progress towards a common means of moving health information that is secure and HIPAA-compliant.

 To learn more about the Medicare and Medicaid EHR Incentive Programs, enter your information to download a free white paper.